threefoldtech/0-db/README.md

 - More efficient for SSD, longer life, since overwrite doesn't occures
 - Easy for backup or transfert: incremental copy work out-of-box
 - Easy for manipulation: data is flat
+- History support out-of-box, since all data are kept

 Of course, when we have advantages, some cons comes with them:
 - Any overwrite won't clean previous data